 Introduction

 In 2004, twenty-four communities (16 in Zambia, 8 in South Africa) were designated to be part of a community-randomized trial (CRT) to reduce TB incidence (Zambian and South African TB and AIDS Reduction Study - ZAMSTAR) (Ayles et al., 2013).
-As the lead social scientist in the trial, I (first author) vividly remember staring at the spread of communities across six provinces in Zambia and across the Cape Metropole and winelands in Western Cape, South Africa, wondering how we could adequately and meaningfully represent the social context of Tuberculosis (TB) and HIV in these scattered and diverse communities to the wider multi-disciplinary research team.
+As the lead social scientist in the trial, I (first author VB) vividly remember staring at the spread of communities across six provinces in Zambia and across the Cape Metropole and winelands in Western Cape, South Africa, wondering how we could adequately and meaningfully represent the social context of Tuberculosis (TB) and HIV in these scattered and diverse communities to the wider multi-disciplinary research team.
 As an applied anthropologist, I was used to understanding and communicating the complexity of a multi-layer context, but I was far less familiar with the scale of this undertaking.

 There is often a challenge, when commencing a new trial or study, to describe systematically community features that might matter and why, and to feed this into planning and design.
 Pearce and Merletti (2006), exploring the application of complexity theory (‘the study of complex adaptive systems’ p.
 515) note, ‘there are very few examples of the use of the complexity theory in epidemiology, but there are many examples of epidemiological problems for which the complexity theory is relevant’(p.
 516)(p.
 516)(p.
 516)(p.
 516)(p.
 516)(p.
 516)(p.
 516)(p.
 516)(p.
 516).
 In this article, we describe a ‘Broad Brush Survey’ (BBS) qualitative approach that I and others have turned to when conducting social research to orient CRT implementers to the dynamics of the study communities in which they are working.
 We describe the evolution, theory, specifics and application of BBS as a method within, or related to, six CRTs.
 We reflect on whether the BBS approach has made context and variability more explicit and relevant, either potentially or in practice, at different stages of the CRTs i.e. has BBS managed to communicate and make complexity count?
 Our primary aim in this article is to establish the values and limitations of BBS, firstly, as a rapid pre-trial qualitative approach that is compatible with epidemiology and secondly, as a method which can provide data on complex urban communities both within and across different communities.
 Additionally, we define core premises upon which BBS is based.
 As Pearce and Merletti (2006, p.
 518) argue, ‘‘Local’ research that is grounded in a particular population is more likely to produce findings that address universal themes and issues than is research that attempts to strip away the population context’.